c3xcoin/vps/README.md

-**THE FOLLOWING CONTENT IS NOT FROM c3x' DEVELOPMENT TEAM** **So please be aware that this service is a third party service but modified by us to fit into the C3Xcoin world.**
+**THE FOLLOWING CONTENT IS NOT FROM c3x' DEVELOPMENT TEAM** **So please be aware that this service is a third party service but modified by us to fit into the C3Xcoin world !**